Meet ‘The Crazy Chef’: Chef Gaggan Anand

 The myth, the mystery of undefinable Indian cuisine

 Consider Gaggan’s mango-infused pate of foie gras dressed with Japanese oak leaves.
-Or his scallop curry, served ice-cold instead of extra hot – with a serving of curry-infused ice cream to further the confusion.
+Or his scallop curry served ice-cold instead of extra hot – with a serving of curry-infused ice cream to further the confusion.
 Then there’s Lick it Up, a popular favourite at Gaggan that encapsulates the flavour of India in three smears of pulverised herbs and spices.
 The diner is urged to lick the dish off the plate, as un-fine dining as you can get but still so undeniably eccentric, in the way you want innovative dining to be.

 If it seems quirky – good, you get it.
 Chef Gaggan Anand’s bizarre emoji menu and inexplicable creations are all part of his desire to stand out from the crowd of other fine dining chefs.
-“I have to impress that 30-year-old foodie guy who travelled the world with his thousand dollar camera when he comes to my restaurant by serving him random and challenging food”, Anand says.
+“I have to impress that 30-year-old foodie guy who travelled the world with his thousand-dollar camera when he comes to my restaurant by serving him random and challenging food”, Anand says.
 “I want him to think ‘why’ and ‘how’ all the time”.

 Fine dining, but make it crazy

-But that’s all part of the charm of the restaurant, which quickly soared to the top of foodie bucket lists and put Bangkok on the map as a world-class food destination.
-If you want to get a reservation at the chef’s table at Gaggan, you have to make sure you can handle Chef Gaggan Anand’s antics.
-To filter diners, there’s a questionnaire that needs to be completed before making the booking.
 Questions include, ‘Tell us about an embarrassing moment in your life’.
 Another question asks you to choose one of five songs you would sing with abandon if prompted (including options from Backstreet Boys and System of a Down).
-Mind you, it’s not a hypothetical question – you will have to sing.
+Mind you, it’s not a hypothetical question – you must sing.
 Whatever the group chooses in the questionnaire is on the roster, though Anand has been known to grow sick of your chosen song and switch it to something else before you have the chance to finish.
 Perhaps a blessing for some.

 As wild and wacky as it may seem, as intimidating and unabashedly anti-fine dining, Gaggan skyrocketed to popularity, named top restaurant in Asia in 2015, 2016, and 2017.
 Chef Gaggan Anand says about Gaggan’s success, “We never had a bad day, and that’s the best thing ever.
 It had charisma and charm to pull people in.
 Restaurants have ups and downs, and in seven and a half years we were just going up and up”.